 If there was something positive about the Spring and Autumn, it is the rise of China’s famous scholars including Confucius, Lao-tse, Mo-tse, and Sun Tzu.
 They left behind some of China’s enduring contribution to literature including The Four Books and Five Classics, Tao Te Ching, Mozi, and The Art of War.

-The year being divided up into 12 months is recorded on the Biblical Timeline Chart with World History towards the end of the 7th century BC.
+The twelve-month calendar year is recorded on the Biblical Timeline Chart with World History towards the end of the 7th century BC.
 This article explains how it transpired, starting before the reforms were implemented by Numa Pompilius.

 The Roman calendar was not exactly the most accurate when it came to the division of months.
 The system was borrowed from the Greeks and was said to be introduced by Romulus, the legendary founder of Rome.
 It only had 10 months in one year which was divided into 304 days and the Romans generally ignored the 61 days of winter.